Curriculum Detail - Grade 1

 • Explore movement through stories, music and poetry

-• Perform in classroom and on stage
+• Perform in class and on stage

 • First Grade Music